How to Use the API?

 GET /user/service/1/domain/stats?domain_id=3&domain_id=6.

-• All other data for modifying commands is sent in the request body in JSON format.
+• All other data for modification commands is sent in the request body in JSON format.

 • Responses are always returned in JSON format, including error messages, except for conversion commands.